-Technology and New Media - This Committee works to leverage technology and multimedia platforms in order to better serve our members to help them better connect with each other and the Committee activities via social media and by creating a more robust experience on the NYSBA.org website.
-The Committee is also charged with implementing and improving use of technology and emerging media in presenting, preserving and distributing CLE and other Committee events, programs and content.
+Technology and New Media - This Committee works to leverage technology and multimedia platforms in order to better serve our members to help them better connect with each other and the Committee activities via social media and by creating a more robust experience on the section website.
+The Committee is also charged with implementing and improving use of technology and emerging media in presenting, preserving and distributing CLE, as well as other Committee events, programs and content.

-Continuing Legal Education and Meetings - This Committee is charged with planning the educational part of the Section’s offerings, including CLE presented at the Annual Meeting in January, the biennial Ethics for Corporate Counsel program given even year autumns, and the biennial Corporate Counsel Institute provided in odd numbered years in the fall.
+Continuing Legal Education and Meetings - This Committee is charged with planning the educational part of the Section’s offerings, including CLE presented at the Annual Meeting in January, the biennial Ethics for Corporate Counsel program, and the biennial Corporate Counsel Institute provided in odd numbered years in the fall.

-INSIDE/ Publications - This Committee is responsible for putting together and publishing the Section’s newsletter INSIDE that we distribute free to Section members, and that generally comes out three times a year.
+INSIDE/ Publications - This Committee is responsible for putting together and publishing the Section’s newsletter INSIDE, that is distributed to Section members three times a year.

-Membership - This Committee works in various ways to help maintain and increase Section membership each year and sponsors occasional Membership Appreciation and Networking events as a benefit to Section members.
+Membership - This Committee works in various ways to help maintain and increase Section membership each year and sponsors occasional Membership Appreciation and Networking events.

-Pro Bono - This Committee works to encourage and facilitate pro bono legal work, including promoting rules governing the practice of law by in-house counsel to enable in-house counsel (whether licensed or registered) to effeciently provide pro bono services free from unneccessary restrictions.
+Pro Bono - This Committee works to encourage and facilitate pro bono legal work, including promoting rules governing the practice of law by in-house counsel to enable in-house counsel (whether licensed or registered) to efficiently provide pro bono services free from unnecessary restrictions.

 Are you interested in volunteering for a Section Committee?
-Please email your staff liaison to indicate the committee(s) you wish to join.
+Please email Adriana Favreau at firstname.lastname@example.org, Section Liaison, to indicate the committee(s) you wish to join.
 Thank you!